 Top 3 Mid-Range Hotels in New York City:

 Best Budget Hotel in New York City: Pod 51 Times Square

-Stay at Pod51 for one the most unique hotels in unique at an affordable price.
+Stay at Pod51 for one of the most unique hotels in New York at an affordable price.
 The hotel has been recently renovated offering a cozy retreat to unwind after a day of sightseeing.